A Story of Forgotten Tears and Thanksgiving

 - Remember that $200 formula we finally found that helped him gain weight?
 We were given at least three to four months of free samples.

-And while I am fully aware of the many parents whose stories did not end so well, my heart goes out to them the ever more.
+And while I am fully aware of the many parents whose stories did not end so well, my heart goes out to them even more.
 If you need a prayer warrior, please contact me HERE.
 I will be happy to pray for you.

 The final gift, though certainly not the least:

-A God who so lovingly reminded me of all these things and whom I never stopped to thank you.
+A God who so lovingly reminded me of all these things and whom I never stopped to thank.
 So I say it now, and I pray if you are going through trials and tribulations, you will find encouragement and prayers here.

 My most Heavenly Father,